alnmonkey/iloader/README.md

 ## Features

-- Install SideStore (or LiveContainer + SideStore) and place pairing file automatically
+- Install SideStore (or LiveContainer + SideStore), import certificate and place pairing file automatically
 - Install other IPAs
 - Manage pairing files in common apps like StikDebug, SideStore, Protokolle, etc
 - See and revoke development certificates